 You may believe you caused a car wreck on the roads of Maryland.
 You hit a car from behind or pulled out in front of another vehicle onto a busy highway.
 Even if you were sure you caused the wreck you should never admit fault or say you were sorry.

-Drivers are seldom in possession of all of the facts at the accident scene.
-The driver you hit could have slammed on the brakes fast and been drunk or distracted.
-Or investigators may find out the other driver was speeding.
-The law of Maryland is strict about contributing to your accident.
+Drivers are seldom in possession of all of the facts at the accident scene. the driver you hit could have slammed on the brakes fast and been drunk or distracted.
+Or investigators may find out the other driver was speeding. the law of Maryland is strict about contributing to your accident.
 You may not have grounds to make a claim.
 But you should never weaken your case from the outset by admitting regret or apologizing.

 Dangers of Discussing Your Car Accident Case on Social Media?

-Even if you do everything correctly at the accident scene, you should never take to social media in the hours or days after a wreck to discuss details of the case or to apologize to people involved.
-The car accident lawyers and the insurance company for the other driver can and will check your social media accounts.
+Even if you do everything correctly at the accident scene, you should never take to social media in the hours or days after a wreck to discuss details of the case or to apologize to people involved. the Owings Mills car accident lawyers and the insurance company for the other driver can and will check your social media accounts.
 Don’t discuss anything about your case on social media.
 Ideally, disable your accounts or steer clear of discussing the accident or your injuries.
 Don’t reach out to the other driver or converse via texts, email, or social media.

 What Should I Say to the Other Driver After a Maryland Car Accident?